Bike registry: Purpose

-Globally the number is estimated at 1.5 million bikes reported stolen annually; perhaps another 2 to 3 million go unreported annually.

 Procedure

 At many schools and universities, all bikes brought onto campus are routinely required to be registered by their owners and to display prominently their annual school-provided registration decal.

-Some states in the USA, such as California, have laws which allow cities and municipalities to require registration of bikes.
+Some states in the US, such as California, have laws which allow cities and municipalities to require registration of bikes.
 The registration period typically is in excess of one year.
 Building on existing law, California has passed a bill in 2014 that will allow cities, counties or regional park districts to impose an annual vehicle registration surcharge of up to $5 to pay for local bike lanes and trails, valid until Jan.
 1, 2025.

 Several commercial and peer based bike registries exist for the purpose of theft deterrence and to improve the probability of recovery in the event of loss.
 The registration period typically is from 1 year to unlimited.
 Some commercial and peer-to-peer registries are typically preventive in nature and are performed prior to loss, while other registries perform their service only after a theft occurs.

 The bike owner generally supplies detailed bike information to the registrar such as: manufacturer, model, frame style, frame material, wheel diameter, serial number, color, frame size, and accessory details.
 Contact information pertaining to the owner is also included in the registration process.